 Everyone dreams of an incredible European vacation.
 Whether you’re planning to visit the Eiffel Tower in Paris, stroll the streets of Amsterdam, or relax on a beach in Barcelona, the very first thing you need to do is submit an ETIAS application.
-Beginning at the end of 2022 this will be required to enter the European Union.
+Starting from 2024 this will be required to enter the European Union.
 Because there are so many questions surrounding the ETIAS travel authorization this guide has been put together to walk you through everything you need to know.

 What is ETIAS?

 The European Travel Information and Authorization System (ETIAS) is an IT system that will increase security checks for those traveling to the Schengen Area, Bulgaria, Croatia, Cyprus, and Romania from visa-exempt nations.
 The ETIAS travel authorization will not be required for those traveling to Ireland.
-It’s scheduled to become operational at the end of 2022 and become mandatory in 2023.
+It’s scheduled to become operational in 2024.
 The exact date from which travelers will be able to apply will be published here.

 The objectives for the mainly automated system are better border management and prevention of cross-border terrorism and crimes.
 It will focus on risks related to irregular migration, security, and high epidemics.
 This information will allow them to better assess the risk individuals pose to the European Union.
 For travelers who don’t pose any of those risks, the system will simplify the process of crossing the border.

 What is the Difference Between ETIAS and a Schengen Visa?

 Citizens of more than 100 nations need a Schengen visa to travel to the Schengen Area.
 This process includes several steps, a fee of about €80, and usually at least two weeks of waiting.
 If you are required to apply for a Schengen Visa then you don’t need to submit an ETIAS application.